 Humanitarian and Development

-€50,000 at the 17/10/14 committee for the Moissala project
+€50,000 to the Committee meeting of 17/10/2014 for the Moissala project

 In terms of waste management, the resources provided by the Foundation have enabled the development of several types of incinerators intended for health centres or base camps.

-Topics in 2019-2020
+Topics in 2019-2020-2021

 - Drinking water: further development of the Aquaforce 15,000 treatment unit, completion and validation of its user manual and expansion of its use in emergency situations; hybrid solar/engine pumping; electrochlorination and in-line chlorination module; monitoring of biofilms in pipes (for Pseudomonas aeruginosa); fast cholera detection test.

 - Sanitation: continuation of the work started on bio-disks as a wastewater treatment solution (trial in Haiti, at hospitals managed by DWB) with optimization of the disinfection process; wastewater analysis kit for monitoring installed treatment systems; aboveground latrines; bioactivators for digesting excreta in latrines.